Updated: May 19

 His Vet gave us the go ahead to give bones again after a week and we started on soft bones, he was so happy and boy oh boy, were his poos much happier!

 We're now a couple of weeks post surgery and he's as happy as Larry.
 One of the interesting things that was discovered here is that this dental pain must have been going on for a long time, I mean months, because his behaviour changed post having it out.
 Gavin suffers from degenerative disc disease and we had thought some changes we saw in his behaviour were related to this but it turns out, it was the tooth!
 I wanted to give myself a good slap as I recalled a study I had read a few years ago and totally forgot about that connected noise sensitivity with pain.
 Gavin had suddenly become incredibly upset at heavy winds to the point he had to be given Valium during windy storms and this is a dog that would sleep through storms all his life and he was now 7.
+Update after recovery: Gavin no longer has noise sensitivity and is much happier in himself in general, we suspect that tooth was causing him issues for some time.
 I hope that our experience has given you some things to think about and hopefully you'll learn from the mistakes I made.